shiva-gtm/test-repo/README.md

 # test-repo
-Test repo to practice git
+Test repo to practice git and github.